 How Do These Sectors Go Bad?

 In general, the Hard Drive Sectors goes bad due to wear and tear.
-Adding more, other common cases include manufacturer defects, direct physical damage, and some software errors.
+Adding more, other common causes include manufacturer defects, direct physical damage, and some software errors.

 About Bad Sectors in Hard Drive?